wookashin1/hybrid-search-reranking/README.md

 of relevant documents that are outside the top-100 stay unreachable.
 On a dataset with more relevant documents per query, or with a weaker first stage, the reranker would pay off more.

-BM25 is actually slower than dense here (15 ms vs 11 ms). `rank_bm25` scores all 5.2k documents in pure Python, while FAISS flat search is compiled C++.
-A production BM25 over a real inverted index like Lucene or Pyserini would be sub-millisecond, which is part of why the Rust reimplementation is on the list below.

 ## Running it

 ```bash